stephensmalley/selinuxns/README.md

 # SELinux Namespaces

+This repository is merely for documentation and tracking issues associated with the SELinux namespaces support.
+The code all lives elsewhere in branches of other repositories as identified below.

 ## Getting Started
 Clone and build the working-selinuxns branch of my tree containing the SELinux namespace patches.
 NB Do not use Paul Moore's working-selinuxns branch, which has not been updated since 2020.